Green IoT Gaining Momentum with Energy Harvesting

 A few examples of battery-less wireless systems currently in use include wireless switches, window latches, smart door locks, air dampers/air quality sensors, parking sensors, industrial equipment condition monitoring, railcar and track condition monitoring.

 In addition, there are numerous other energy harvesting solutions poised to be launched in the next few years in the transportation, automotive, aviation, smart building and elderly care industries.

-Energy harvesting’s increasing relevance for IoT is illustrated by the 1,000+ certified Zigbee Green Power devices (part of Zigbee 3.0) by the Connectivity Standards Alliance (previously Zigbee Alliance).
+Energy harvesting’s increasing relevance for IoT is illustrated by the 1,000+ certified Zigbee 3.0 devices by the Connectivity Standards Alliance (previously Zigbee Alliance).
+Zigbee Green Power is a feature of Zigbee 3 for interoperability of Green Power and other Zigbee 3 devices.
 Already, approximately 10% of these devices are currently powered by energy harvesting.